ALMaclaine/Javascript30Plus/26_javascript30plus_stripe_follow_along_nav/README.md

 - Use event delegation on `cool` to handle both `mouseenter` and `mouseleave`

 - Replace style `.cool > li` with `.cool__link`

+- Delete classes `dropdown1`, `dropdown3` from markup

+- Change `.dropdown` and `.trigger-enter .dropdown` styles to use CSS delay instead of JS timeout, move opacity change to `.trigger-enter`

+- Delete all references to `.trigger-enter-active` in script and styles